 Preparing for Law School

 For admission to law school, an applicant must complete a bachelor’s degree and take the Law School Admission Test (LSAT).
 No particular course of undergraduate study is recommended, this comports with the views of the American Bar Association (ABA).
-However, the program should be sufficiently rigorous to provide the skills of comprehension and analysis essential in law study.
+However, the program should be sufficiently rigorous to provide the skills of comprehension and analysis essential to the study of law.

 To prepare for law school, students should take courses that challenge and interest them, but no specific courses are required or recommended.
 The ABA recommends the development of numerous skills in preparation for a legal education--including analytical and problem solving skills; critical reading, writing, oral communication and listening skills; general research, task organization and management skills.
 Fulfilling or exceeding general education and major requirements satisfies many of these objectives.
 Consult the Pre-Law advisor about undergraduate courses beyond general education and major requirements.